Configuring Google Pay

 The source event will surface a Source plus other details provided from Google Pay, such as the shopper's billing address, shipping address, and contact information, in the response.

-See for testing instructions.
+See Testing standard payment methods for testing instructions.